 Ruspo Relay 1 ( http://ruspo.com/relay1en.htm ) is a desktop / workstation application, designed to connect various analog audio devices (e.g. two-way radios, intercoms, remote microphones, etc.) via a local network or the Internet.

-This program is popular among both radio professionals and hobbyists thanks to its flexibility and vendor-neutrality, but, until lately, it had a minor inconvenience: like any server-client app, for connection, the server party required a fixed IP address.
+This program is popular among both radio professionals and hobbyists thanks to its flexibility and vendor-neutrality.
+Unlike some other solutions, Relay 1 does not, in general, require any third-party services.
+However, until recently, as any server-client application, to connect, the server side required a fixed IP address..
 It is not a problem at all to assign a fixed IP address within the LAN .
 And, despite lively forum debates on the imminent exhaustion of white IP4 addresses, it is still not an issue to get an IP4 address from the cable provider or LTE carrier.
 But, anyway, that imposed certain restrictions on the using of the software, say, in the casual places or in the certain networks.

-Finally, this inconvenience is fixed.
-Now users of the software are able to connect different instances of Ruspo Relay 1 through Remote Repeater service.
+Now the possibilities of using the program have become even wider.
+Starting from October 2017, users of the software are able to connect different instances of Ruspo Relay 1 through Remote Repeater service.
 So, if it is impossible to obtain a real IP address for “server” mode, just contact Ruspo tech support — there is a Remote Repeater solution for an affordable fee ($9.9/mo, prepaid).
 For this fee, you get a virtual channel, where may be connected up to 5 instances of the program (probably, located geographically in the very different places and connected to the Internet in different ways).

 Remote Repeater service have 99.1% average uptime and may be used for constant connection (for example, if Ruspo Relay 1 works as an Internet bridge (repeater) for two-way radios in different locations.